 Alcohol Withdrawal Symptoms and Timeline

-The symptoms that people experience during alcohol withdrawal vary greatly.
+The severity of alcohol withdrawal symptoms vary greatly.
 How long they've abused the drug and how much they drink affect these symptoms.
 These factors also affect when these symptoms arise, worsen and subside.

-The third stage of withdrawal occurs during the third to fifth days.
+The third stage of alcohol withdrawal occurs during the third to fifth days.
 It usually involves mood swings and nervous feelings.
-Delirium tremens, the most severe symptom, may also develop in some cases.
+Delirium tremens—the most severe symptom—may also develop in some cases.

 As the most severe withdrawal symptom, it's important for people to know what delirium tremens looks like.
 It usually develops after alcohol leaves the bloodstream and without warning.